BernhardHumm/AAI/manuscript/07_Computer_Vision.md

 To be able to use the dataset in Keras, the data must be normalized  as it is always required in neural networks.
 This can be achieved by dividing the RGB codes by 255.
-Furthermore, the data format required by the API must be met; here, the three-dimensional arrays must be converted to four-dimensional arrays.
+Furthermore, the data format required by the API must be met.
+Here, the three-dimensional arrays must be converted to four-dimensional arrays.

 	# Reshaping the array to 4-dims so that it can work with the Keras API
 	x_train = x_train.reshape(x_train.shape[0], 28, 28, 1)
 	x_test = x_test.reshape(x_test.shape[0], 28, 28, 1)
-	input_shape = (28, 28, 1)
-	# Making sure that the values are float so that we can get decimal points after division
-	x_train = x_train.astype('float32')
+	input_shape = (28, 28, 1)	# Making sure that the values are float so that we can get decimal points after division x_train = x_train.astype('float32')
-	x_test = x_test.astype('float32')
-	# Normalizing the RGB codes by dividing it to the max RGB value.
-	x_train /= 255
+	x_test = x_test.astype('float32')	# Normalizing the RGB codes by dividing it to the max RGB value. x_train /= 255
 	x_test /= 255

-The following code implements the architecture of the simple deep neural network with the following layers:
+The architecture of the simple deep neural network has the following layers:

 1. A convolutional layer
 2. A max pooling layer